cbreeziecdr/Python_Beginner/README.md

 # Python_Beginner
 Testing out what I have learned thus far in coding in Python
 # testing out python code i've learned
- # testing out python code i've learned
+# Use Python version 3.5.1 coding format in below lines of code
+# In below code samples, the code statement is followed by the resulting output given in Python Shell Script Interpreter

 # print function

  a = 2